The Bankrate promise

 1. No (or low) fees

-None of us like paying fees, especially for keeping our money in a bank account.
-That’s why finding a checking account that doesn’t charge monthly maintenance fees is a must.
+No one likes paying fees, especially to simply keep money in a bank account.
+That’s why finding a free checking account that doesn’t charge monthly maintenance fees is a must.

-There are plenty of traditional and online banks that don’t charge monthly fees.
-Discover Bank, for example, doesn’t charge a monthly fee.
-Ditto for Ally Bank.
-Other banks allow you to waive monthly fees by meeting specific criteria, like depositing your paycheck into the account each month.
+Plenty of traditional and online banks don’t charge monthly checking account fees.
+Examples include Ally Bank, Capital One and Quontic Bank.
+Other banks allow you to waive monthly fees by meeting specific criteria, like depositing your paycheck into the account each month or making a minimum number of debit card transactions.

 Monthly maintenance fees are just the start, though.
 Look beyond monthly fees to determine what else the bank charges for using its checking account.
 Other common checking account fees include:

 Many of these fees are avoidable.
-For example, many banks let you opt out of receiving paper statements in favor of e-statements.
+For example, many banks let you opt for e-statements instead of paper statements.

-“When you’re considering a new bank, it’s important to look at the fees you’ve been charged with in the past, and compare what those fees would be with your new bank,” Weiss says.
+“When you’re considering a new bank, it’s important to look at the fees you’ve been charged with in the past, and compare what those fees would be with your new bank,” says R.J.
+Weiss, a certified financial planner and founder of the blog The Ways to Wealth.
 “From there, look for a bank that would decrease the amount of fees you pay.”

 2. Large ATM network

-Whether you bank locally or through an online bank, having access to cash when you need it is important.
+Whether you bank locally or online, having access to cash when you need it is important.
 However, some banks charge fees if you use ATMs that aren’t affiliated with the bank.
 You can expect to pay two fees if you use an out-of-network ATM: a fee from your bank and a surcharge from the ATM owner.

-If you plan to use ATMs often, find a checking account with access to a large no-fee ATM network.
-While online banks don’t have bank branches like traditional banks, many of them partner with larger ATM networks, like Allpoint, to provide fee-free ATM access nationwide.
+Finding a checking account with access to a large, no-fee ATM network can save you a bundle if you use ATMs often.
+Though online banks don’t have bank branches, many partner with large ATM networks, such Allpoint or MoneyPass, to provide fee-free ATM access nationwide.

 3. Mobile banking apps

-A popular feature among banking apps is mobile check deposits.
+Banking apps commonly offer mobile check deposits.
 Mobile deposits allow you to take a photo of a check using your phone’s camera and deposit it directly into your checking account.

 Mobile check deposit isn’t the only feature that makes mobile banking attractive.
 Many mobile banking apps allow customers to: